 This window is now locked by JBoss.
-To stop the server press Ctrl-C while the window is active.
+To stop the server press Ctrl-C while the window is active, or use the shutdown.bat file located in the bin folder.
 Closing the window will have a similar effect to pressing Ctrl-C, but Windows may start complaining of the process not responding.
 It is therefore best to use Ctrl-C to shut down the JBoss server.